-Adding a Viewer
+Configuring a Viewer

-- In Configurator, go to the Design tab.
+- 1. In the target project file, go to the Design tab.
 The Viewer Settings page appears.
 If not, click Add Viewer from the Viewer List. - 2.
-Select the device for which the Viewer will be created.
+Select the physical device for the Viewer.

 - 3. Configure the settings for your selected device. - Mobile Device